PrivacyEngineering/tira/README.md

 ruby --version
 ```

-Tira was built using Ruby version `2.6.3`, Other/newer versions should work fine, but were not tested against.
+TIRA was built using Ruby version `2.6.3`, other/newer versions should work fine, but were not tested against.
+Use [rvm](https://rvm.io/) or `rbenv install --verbose 2.6.3`.

 Install bundler